splunk-platform-apps/.github/README.md

 The `workflow-templates` folder contains the [GitHub Action](https://docs.github.com/en/actions) workflow files for the common CI workflows used by our app repos.

+The `documentation` folder contains information and an example of usage to easily deploy and possibly customize documentation styling of our app repos.

 The `actions` folder contains the GitHub actions available for usage into CI workflows used by our app repos:

 - :construction: [Gold Standard Assessment](./actions/goldstandard/README.md)